bhaaskara/InterviewQA/MyQA.md

     How to see the preview - resource dependency hieranchy
     null_resource
     lambda functions through tf
+    terraform debug
+        not just setting the TF_LOG variable
+    terraform 0.13upgrade
+    work spaces in TF
+        how the main.tf and vars.tf are maintained
 GIT
     how to clone a private repo
     how to create a pull request